YMakushenko/sampling/02_activities/assignments/a3_questionnaire_design_part_b.md

     The reason for the changes I made:
     1. I added spaces between the questions to improve visualization of the questionnaire and ease of perception.
+    2. Question 2.
+I added the "Neutral" answer option to unify answers to similar questions, capture true sentiment, reduce Bias, and improve data quality.
-    2. Question 4.
+    3. Question 4.
 I replaced the word "so" in the question with the word "yes".
 This wording is clearer and easier to understand.
-    3. Question 8.
+    4. Question 8.
 I paraphrased the question and possible answers to better range the answers and reduce the pressure to answer a certain way.
     ```

 3. Could the purpose of your survey have been fulfilled through an observational study?
 If yes, how?
 If no, why not?